“The ideal livery outlined below may possibly exist in a few cities or towns around the world, but I am yet to find a picture of that elusive vehicle”

 Outlined in detail below this point list are the livery and marking guidelines.

-Note – Each of the vehicles in the pictures below illustrate a single guideline only
+Note – Each of the vehicles in the pictures below

 and do not represent the complete ideal livery model